mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 | 7        | b   | n   | s   | -     |
 | 8        | a   | n   | s   | ?     |

+answer:

+---

-RMSE Problem: Suppose that you learned this linear model for the dataset below: 2+F1+F2 – The RMSE of this model in this training set is: Answer: a) 1 b) 1/4 c) 2 d) 3
+**question**: RMSE Problem: Suppose that you learned this linear model for the dataset below: 2+F1+F2 – The RMSE of this model in this training set is: Answer: a) 1 b) 1/4 c) 2 d) 3

 | F1  | F2  | Target |
 | --- | --- | ------ |